Kate Micucci

-Kate Micucci (/mᵻˈku:tʃi/ mih-KOO-chee; born March 31, 1980) is an American actress, comedian, artist, and musician who is half of the musical comedy duo Garfunkel and Oates with Riki Lindhome.
-Some of her roles include Stephanie Gooch in Scrubs, Ally in 'Til Death, Shelley in Raising Hope, Lucy in The Big Bang Theory, Sadie Miller in Steven Universe, Velma Dinkley in Scooby-Doo since 2015, Webby Vanderquack in DuckTales, Daisy in Nature Cat, Julie in Motorcity, Stacey in Guillermo del Toro's Cabinet of Curiosities, and Dr. Fox in Unikitty!
+Kate Micucci (/mᵻˈku:tʃi/ mih-KOO-chee; born March 31, 1980) is an American actress, comedian, musician, and street artist who is half of the musical comedy duo Garfunkel and Oates with Riki Lindhome.

+Her acting roles include Softabitha in Adventure Time: Side Quests, Stephanie Gooch in Scrubs, Ally in 'Til Death, Shelley in Raising Hope, Lucy in The Big Bang Theory, Sadie Miller in Steven Universe, Velma Dinkley in Scooby-Doo, Webby Vanderquack in DuckTales, Daisy in Nature Cat, Julie in Motorcity, Stacey in Guillermo del Toro's Cabinet of Curiosities, and Dr. Fox in Unikitty!

 Early life and education

 Micucci was born in Jersey City, New Jersey to a family of Italian descent.
 She grew up in Nazareth, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania and was raised as a Catholic.
 She learned to play classical piano from her mother.

 Micucci graduated from Nazareth Area High School in 1998.
 She received an A.A. in fine arts from Keystone College in La Plume, Pennsylvania, and a B.A. in studio art from Loyola Marymount University in Los Angeles in 2003.